 About the GRE

-The Graduate Record Examinations (GRE) General Test is a standardized test that graduate schools use to evaluate candidates.
-Over one thousand graduate programs around the world require applicants to submit GRE scores in order to be considered for admission.
+The Graduate Record Examinations (GRE) General Test is a standardized test that many graduate schools use to evaluate candidates.
+Over one thousand graduate programs around the world accept GRE scores from applicants, including some law schools and some business schools.
 In addition, the GRE is often used to help determine whether a student is awarded graduate fellowships or graduate research or teaching positions.
-Statistics show that a combination of GRE score and undergraduate grade point average is generally a better predictor of first-year graduate school grades than is undergraduate grade point average alone.

 - One Analytical Writing Section – 2 writing tasks; 30 minutes per task, 60 minutes total